Disney World reopens: Take an inside look at the Magic Kingdom today

 (CNN) — The wait is over.

-Four months after closing because of the coronavius pandemic, Walt Disney World Resort in Florida has officially reopened.
+Four months after closing because of the coronavirus pandemic, Walt Disney World Resort in Florida has officially reopened.

 Disney confirmed to CNN Travel that the Magic Kingdom and Animal Kingdom opened their gates this morning.